If you have the legacy free edition of G Suite, upgrade to G Suite Basic to get this feature.

 Option 1: Push an MSI file to your users

-Option 2: Let users download GSSMO themselves
+Option 2: Let your users download and install GSSMO themselves

 If you're using GSSMO in a mixed G Suite and Microsoft Exchange environment, and you want to query availability information for Exchange users, you need to: